-UFO Footage Captured On US Navy F/A 18 Jet Camera ‘Wowed Military Personnel’ But Sparks Concerns Over Research
+UFO Footage Captured On U.S. Navy Jet Camera, ‘Wowed Military Personnel,’ But Sparks Concerns Over Research

-Researchers suggest this newly released clip taken by a camera on board a military jet showing a UFO “streaking over the Atlantic Ocean,” offers enough evidence to warrant the research of UFOs to be taken seriously by the Pentagon.
+Researchers suggest that a newly released clip taken by a camera on board a military jet showing a UFO “streaking over the Atlantic Ocean,” offers enough evidence to warrant the research of UFOs to be taken seriously by the Pentagon.
 This mysterious object was captured on camera by a military jet that was flying at 25,000 feet above the ocean, according to Fox News.

 The military crew on board that jet can be heard on the video with a mixture of surprise, apprehension, and possibly a bit of fear mixed into their reactions as to what they are seeing at the time.
 The pilot shouts, “What the f— is that thing?”
 Then the jet’s weapon’s officer is heard saying “Oh my gosh dude!”